marfarma/user-role-editor/readme.txt

 * [Peter](http://www.red-socks-reinbek.de) - for the help with German translation.
 * Dario - for the help with the Spanish translation.
 * [Technolog.jp](http://technolog.jp/) - for the help with Japanese translation.
+* [FullThrottle](http://fullthrottledevelopment.com/how-to-hide-the-adminstrator-on-the-wordpress-users-screen) - For the code to hide administrator role at admin backend.

 You are welcome!
-Help me with plugin translation, share with me new ideas about it further development and link to your site will appear here.
+Help me with plugin translation, share with me new ideas about its further development and link to your site will appear here.

 == Changelog ==
 = 2.0.3 =